JaviFuentes94/JaviFuentes94.github.io/index.md

 I design and implement machine learning solutions for real world problems.
 I love reading papers for inspiration and then complain about not having enough data to bring them to products.

-Currently, I am working on different CV & NLP problems at [Uizard](https://uizard.io), where we are building the world's first machine learning powered design tool.
-We believe that you can design products if machine learning gives you a hand.
+Currently, I lead the machine learning team at [Uizard](https://uizard.io), where we are building the world's first machine learning powered design tool.
+We believe that everybody can design products if machine learning gives you a hand.

 You can check out my [projects page](projects) to see some of the stuff I have built in Uizard and on the side lately.